wso2-extensions/esb-connector-redis/docs/workingWithHashesInRedis.md

 [https://redis.io/commands/hget](https://redis.io/commands/hget)

-#### HGetAll
+#### Retrieving all hash fields and values
-The hGetAll operation is used to get all the fields and values in a hash.
+The hGetAll operation retrieves all the fields and values of a hash stored in a specified key.

 **hGetAll**
 ```xml